Maped: History

 In 2006, Maped acquired the German group Helit (office supplies) and its Diplomat writing range, as well as the French company JFP Graphos (storage products) which was merged in 2007.

 The company also created a subsidiary in Greece and launched a range of felt-tip pens.
 In 2007, Maped started selling shears and cutting machines.
 The following year, a subsidiary in Turkey was created and a school writing range was launched with the famous Twin Tip 4 ball point pen, the 4-colour twin tip ball point pen.

 Maped started building a new factory in China, which became operational in 2010.
 That same year, affiliates in Romania, the Netherlands, and Britain were created.
 In 2011 the Indian and Peruvian offices opened.

 In 2012 Maped acquired and integrated the English family-run business of Helix, the UK's leading school accessory manufacturer, which is now called Maped Helix and created another subsidiary in Russia.

 On 21 March 2016, Maped acquired French plastic toy manufacturer Heller Joustra (Heller SA) for 1.5 million euros.
 Maped announced that it was taking over the Joustra factory, which employed 30 people, and invested 2 million euros with the aim of doubling Heller Joustra's sales in 4 years.

 In 2017 Jacques-Antoine Lacroix took over from his father as CEO of Maped.

-The company launched Maped Picnik, a new collection of 100% reusable nomad food range (water bottles, lunchboxes, bags) in 2018.
-The next year, in 2019, Maped Creativ was launched, fun and innovative creative activities for children.

-2020, is the release date of Mapiwee, a blog that brings together children and parents around fun and creative activities but also by sharing tips and tricks.

-At the beginning of 2021, Maped has completely rework its brand image, with a new visual identity and strong commitments to education and the environment.
+At the beginning of 2021, Maped has completely rework its brand image, with a new visual identity.